-Are you ready to live your best life in the YOLO Economy?
+Are you ready to live your best life in the YOLO Economy (You Only Live Once)?
 I sure as hell am!
 I believe the YOLO Economy is here to stay for the next 10 years.
 Everybody get excited!

 When September 11, 2001 happened, I had just moved to San Francisco from Manhattan as a 24-year-old.
 The event was traumatizing, especially because I was at the top of World Trade Center North Tower hosting a Latin America conference that January.